-We have audited Dorchester Minerals, L.P.'s (a Delaware Limited Partnership) internal control over financial reporting as of December 31, 2007, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Dorchester Minerals, L.P.'s management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on Dorchester Minerals, L.P.'s internal control over financial reporting based on our audit.
+We have audited Dorchester Minerals, L.P.'s (a Delaware Limited Partnership) and subsidiaries (collectively, the "Partnership") internal control over financial reporting as of December 31, 2008, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+The Partnership's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
+Our responsibility is to express an opinion on the Partnership's internal control over financial reporting based on our audit.